TimLaiTW/React-Tips-Calculator/README.md

 1. total amount from your receipt.
 2. (Optional!) the size of party.
 3. click on preferred tips percentage button.

 This app will show all you need.

 ### Imporvment

-Issue: nice, light and easy-to-use sales tax api is not exist.
+Issue: nice, light and easy-to-use sales tax API is not exist.

 Solution: Hard coded a sales-tax-look-up-table for each states in the United States.

 Imporvment: Might create one in the future.